IceHe/lib/applescript/evernote_osx.md

     notebook named notebook_name
     -- But it's more clear when the keyword `notebook` with `named`.

-    -- Notebook exists or not?
+    -- Notebook exists or not
     notebook named notebook_name exists

     -- Create Notebook